Resources for Incubator level membership and above include

 Our Artists-in-Residence work from our Incubator to create new work, mentor fellow members and lead public programs to showcase their previous and future projects.
-Current artists include Questlove (The Roots, Late Night with Jimmy Fallon), Mesh Flinders (filmmaker and web pioneer, Lonelygirl15), Nelson George (music critic, author, journalist and filmmaker), Lance Weiler (experience designer, transmedia thought leader), Atley Loughridge (transmedia artist, Reboot Stories, Lyka’s Adventure), Ritesh Batra (filmmaker, The Lunchbox) Matthew Porterfield (filmmaker, Putty Hill).
+Former artists include Questlove (The Roots, Late Night with Jimmy Fallon), Mesh Flinders (filmmaker and web pioneer, Lonelygirl15), Nelson George (music critic, author, journalist and filmmaker), Lance Weiler (experience designer, transmedia thought leader), Atley Loughridge (transmedia artist, Reboot Stories, Lyka’s Adventure), Ritesh Batra (filmmaker, The Lunchbox) Matthew Porterfield (filmmaker, Putty Hill).

 Free Member Monday Screenings